-Britain's Got Talent has become 2020's most complained about show.
+Britain's Got Talent was 2020's most complained about show.

-The series, which continues tonight, has notched up over 27,000 complaints to TV watchdog Ofcom.
+The series notched up a total of more than 31,000 complaints to TV watchdog Ofcom.

 Ofcom previously rejected the complaints and backed the show.